haohe/xpe_doc/tutorials/tutorial_3.md

 </content>
 ```

-<p>Again, the structure of a template mimics that of a HTML page.
-It optionally has a head section so you can add commonly used javascript and css into this section.</p>
+Again, the structure of a template mimics that of a HTML page.
+It optionally has a head section so you can add commonly used javascript and css into this section.

 <p>Each div has an id, which uniquely identifies the div.
 Notice the load tags used in each page declaration?
 The load tag
     instructs sitec to copy contents to the div with the specified id.</p>